Motuara Island: Cook's exploration and claim

 During Endeavour's stay at nearby Meretoto / Ship Cove, James Cook and his crew explored and charted the sound, including Motuara Island.
 On 31 January 1770, Cook and his officers erected a flag post on the summit of the island, hoisted the Union Jack, and claimed Queen Charlotte Sound for his king.

 Prior to the flag raising ceremony, Cook sought and gained permission from the Topaa and his people to put a mark on the island to prove that the British had been there.
-It is a matter of conjecture whether or not Cook overstepped his sealed orders from the British Admiralty, which read:
+Cook's sealed orders from the British Admiralty read:

-The way this act was commemorated on its 150th, 200th, and 250th anniversaries is an illustration of Cook's changing legacy in New Zealand.
+This place was inhabited, and the people did not accept the king as their overlord.
+The way this act was commemorated on its 150th, 200th, and 250th anniversaries is an illustration of how Cook's legacy in New Zealand has changed over time.